-Alluhaid & Alyahya Chartered Accountants A Limited Liability Company Paid up capital SR 100,000 - CR:1010468314 Kingdom of Saudi Arabia Riyadh King Fahd Road Muhammadiyah District, Grand Tower 12 th Floor
+Paid up capital SR 100,000 - CR:1010468314 Kingdom of Saudi Arabia Riyadh King Fahd Road Muhammadiyah District, Grand Tower 12 th Floor

-INDEPENDENT AUDITOR'S REPORT TO THE UNITHOLDERS OF ALINMA HOSPITALITY REIT FUND (Managed by Alinma Investment Company) (continued)
+INDEPENDENT AUDITOR'S REPORT (continued) TO THE UNITHOLDERS OF ALINMA HOSPITALITY REIT FUND (Managed by Alinma Capital Company)

-From the matters communicated with those charged with governance, we determine those matters that were of most significance in the audit of the financial statements of the current period and are therefore the key audit matters.
+From the matters communicated with those charged with governance, we determine those matters that were of most significance in the audit of the financial statements of the current year and are therefore the key audit matters.
 We describe these matters in our auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.

-For Alluhaid & Alyahya Chartered Accountants
+for Alluhaid & Alyahya Chartered Accountants